 Reuniting in the 90s...

-Udo and Accept would reunite again for a brief period in the mid 00's for a series of live shows at various European metal festivals, but despite fans' clamoring for a new album, Udo was quoted as saying that while it had been fun revisiting the band's classic songs onstage, attempting to record new material would have been "a disaster."
+Udo and Accept would reunite again for a brief period in the mid 00's for a series of live shows at various European metal festivals, but despite fans' clamoring for a new album, Udo was quoted as saying that it had been fun revisiting the band's classic songs onstage, but attempting to record new material would have been "a disaster."
 Thus, Herr Dirkschneider officially severed ties with the band at the end of the festival run in 2005.
 However, the live shows had given Hoffmann and Baltes the itch once again, and the desire sparked by the reunion run refused to die out...